VicMarBall/minesweeper_boii/README.md

 # minesweeper_boii
-i want to make a minesweeper. that's all
+i want to make a minesweeper. that's it